Why Milesnick Law

 The Defense Litigator

 When a discrimination or whistleblower case is filed, defense counsel begins with a systematic effort to dismantle it.
 They attack the plaintiff's credibility — surfacing timeline inconsistencies, prior disciplinary history, or performance issues that predate the protected activity.
-They challenge scienter, arguing the defendant lacked the knowledge or intent the claim requires.
+They challenge scienter, arguing the defendant lacked the fraudulent knowledge or intent the claim requires.
 They contest materiality in FCA cases, arguing the misrepresentation wouldn't have affected the government's payment decision.
 They construct causation alternatives, generating legitimate-sounding explanations for every adverse action.
-And they use discovery — particularly depositions — to build the record they need for summary judgment.

-That knowledge does not make him a less committed advocate.
-It makes him a more prepared one.
-Cases that come into this practice are evaluated and built from the beginning against the strongest arguments the defense will raise — not as an afterthought, but as part of the original theory.
+That knowledge makes him a better prepared advocate for employees and whistleblowers.
+Cases that come into this practice are evaluated and developed from the beginning against the strongest arguments the defense will raise.
+It's not an afterthought — it's part of the original theory.

 How each vantage point changes what Rob does for you.